davem14/flight-inspection-app/README.md

 1. .NET Framework 4.7.2
 2. Packages: OxyPlot.Core, OxyPlot.Wpf

-## App instalation and using instructions:
+## App installation and using instructions:

 ### Instalation instructions:
 1. Download the zip file of the project with all the folders.